TheSnowGuru/Stocks-Futures-Financial-Time-series-Tick-Bar-Data/README.md

-# FTSF---Financial-Time-Series-Features
+# FREE-Financial-Time-Series-Data-Features

-Financial Time Series Features is a collection of features functions to create a matrix of features using the latest technologies of manipulating with time series data.
+Financial Time Series Features is a collection of free data & features functions to create a matrix of features using the latest technologies of manipulating with time series data.
 Feel free to contribute.